 How many people do you expect to help?

 While edRover is just getting started, it has the potential to impact some 50 million school children across the US.

 What is the cost per person that is being helped?
 Are you working on decreasing that cost by being more efficient?

 Eighty percent of contributions to EdRover Inc. from sponsoring businesses will go to fund school programs and educational charities.
 As EdRover grows and the social business model matures, we will seek ways to increase that percentage.
 Even now, we keep operating costs low and lean and do mostly word of mouth branding.

 Can others help you?
 How?

 We are actively seeking community-minded business partners that are interested in supporting education while promoting their brands to local consumers.
 Volunteers anywhere across the US can share this program and help spread the word with businesses and schools in their communities.
-We plan to launch a student ambassador program that will equip high school students with the necessary materials to promote edRover, which in turn will help schools in their area, and allow the students to earn internship credits and college scholarship funds.
+We plan to launch a student ambassador program that will equip high school students with the necessary materials to promote edRover coupled with accounting outsource services for transparency, which in turn will help schools in their area, and allow the students to earn internship credits and college scholarship funds.

 What free online or offline tools do you use?

 Social CRM – Batchbook